hosseinirtr/autopilot/README.md

 # End-to-End Autonomous Driving Project

 This project is a contribution to a PhD thesis on end-to-end autonomous driving at New York University.
-The goal of the project is to develop a system that can drive a vehicle without human intervention, using computer vision and machine learning techniques.
+The goal of the thesis is to develop a system that can drive a vehicle without human intervention, using computer vision and machine learning techniques but my goal is create a autonomous race car.

 ## Phase One: Finding Lines in Video